curbengh/curbengh.github.io/source/_posts/facebook-instagram-whatsapp-china.md

 Do note the SIM package cover must be one of four examples provided above, otherwise the SIM could be China Unicom domestic SIM ([example](https://res.cloudinary.com/curben/image/upload/20181231/unicom-domestic.jpg)).
 The SIM is one-time use only.
 The SIM is activated once you start using it and when you reach the validity period, it can no longer be used.

-If you haven't noticed, the SIMs I mentioned here (including Starhub and China Unicom) are **data-only**.
+If you haven't noticed, the SIMs I mentioned here (including Starhub and China Unicom) are **data-only** (some can call/text, read below).
 So you can't make/send/receive calls and SMS.

 **Edit**: I found China Unicom SIMs that can call (not sure about text) between Mainland and Hong Kong; [3-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-3-day.jpg) and [5-day](https://res.cloudinary.com/curben/image/upload/20181231/unicom-5-day.jpg) SIMs.
 They are Hong Kong SIMs, so they should work.
 They include data but the SIMs are one-time use only.